Background Processing at Scale

 Increasing Time Limit

 By default, Action Scheduler will only process actions for a maximum of 30 seconds in each request.
-This time limit minimises the risk of a script timeout on unknown hosting environments, some of which enforce 30 second timeouts.
+This time limit minimizes the risk of a script timeout on unknown hosting environments, some of which enforce 30-second timeouts.

 If you know your host supports longer than this time limit for web requests, you can increase this time limit.
 This allows more actions to be processed in each request and reduces the lag between processing each queue, greatly speeding up the processing rate of scheduled actions.